×

 What do people find most challenging about the culture in Mexico?

 "I think language is the main challenge.
 Originally, we were going to move to Playa del Carmen where many of the Mexicans speak English as it is a tourist town.
-We changed plans and moved to Merida and have found that the majority of Mexicans do not speak English, so it is definitely a challenge daily!," said one in Merida.
+We changed plans and moved to Merida and have found that the majority of Mexicans do not speak English, so it is definitely a challenge daily!," explained one foreigner living in Merida, Mexico.

 What residency documents or visas did I need if I will be in Mexico for a while?